Solid Chat

 This section is non-normative.

-Typically when a user joins a chat where they allowed to contribute, then the chat app adds them to th list of participants.
-There participation is captured automatically.
+Typically when a user joins a chat where they allowed to contribute, then the chat app adds them to the list of participants.
+Their participation is captured automatically.
 This is valuable to have the list of participants but some users might like to opt out and just lurk.
 On the other hand, other users might not want unregistered lurking to be possible, so a confirmation step could be made an option.

 One useful function of chat software is to capture the participants as a group and then use that group in other collaborative tools, and in access control settings, and so on.
 So to join a chat could end up involving you in other opportunities.